coderefinery/git-collaborative/_episodes/02-distributed.md

 - Other collaborators contribute code changes via pull requests from other branches.
 - Pull requests need to be reviewed and approved by a code owner.
 - How is this different from the "centralized layout" depicted above?
+- What would be the advantages or disadvantages of this workflow?

 ---